No need to take leave!!!! Join us on this epic 2 day weekend Drakensberg Amphitheatre hike

 How fit do you have to be for this hike?

 Did we mention the word ‘fit’?
 Lets break that word down into context here.
 You don’t have to be super fit for this hike.
 In fat, I mean fact, most of our clients are novices who have never hiked before.
 Obviously if you are a couch potato and never partake in any sweat inducing activities, you make suffer a little.
 But the suffering is short lives.
 4km is not too bad.
 And we take it super slow if need be.
 So just chill.
 The Amphitheatre hike is totally doable.
+If you are looking for a more challenging hike, then maybe have a look at doing the Mwneni Circuit.

 What equipment will you need for the hike?